Vizzuality/microservice-client/README.md

     });
 ````

 This code, call to register library with the config of the microservice.
 All config is required.
+Is necesary defined 1 environment variables when you are developing in develop environment.
+This variables are:

+*  API_GATEWAY_URL =  Url of the api-gateway.
+For example: http://192.168.99.100:8000

+The token is generated from id of the microservice in dev environment